Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Pricing

-Pricing for Phonak’s Lyric device varies, depending on where you live and what provider you use.
-However, expect to pay more than you would for direct-to-consumer hearing aids.
-Lyric is sold on a subscription model, since the hearing aids need to be replaced every few months.
-Your subscription covers replacement hearing aids and the cost of your appointments.
+Pricing for Phonak’s hearing aids varies depending on your location and provider.
+However, expect to pay more than you would for OTC hearing aids.
+Dr. Reisman estimates these prescription hearing aids cost anywhere from $1,000 to $3,750 per device.
+Unlike Phonak’s other models, the Lyric is sold on a subscription, as the hearing aids need replacing every few months.
+Your subscription covers replacement hearing aids and the cost of your appointments for a set period, typically one year.

-Learn More: Phonak and Signia are two well-known names in the hearing aid biz.
-Come see how the two stack up against one another in our Phonak vs. Signia comparison.
+Learn More: Phonak and Signia are two well-known names in the hearing aid industry.
+See how the two stack up in our Phonak vs. Signia comparison.

 Wearing hearing aids while exercising makes working out safer and more enjoyable.
-You can more easily hear your surroundings, directions from your exercise instructor, and conversations.
-Plus, if you get a pair with Bluetooth streaming, you can listen to music while you exercise.
+You can easily hear your surroundings, directions from your exercise instructor, and conversations.
+Plus, if you purchase a pair with Bluetooth streaming, you can enjoy music while exercising.

 Just be sure to follow some precautions to keep your hearing aids in tip-top shape before and after exercising.